RdNetwork/Declarative-LOD-Anonymizer/README.md

 The graph anonymization feature is still being worked on.
 Right now, it uses a Turtle-formatted RDF graph, named ```graph.ttl``` in the /conf/graphs directory.

-You can also use the demo mode, which is ran using a shortened workload and does not run the graph anonymization code, only the anonymization sequence generation:
+You can also use the demo mode, which is ran using a shortened workload, with 2 privacy queries and 2 utility queries used the article's examples:

 ```bash
 python main.py -d